-- 1. This MoU establishes a framework for cooperation and information sharing between the Parties.
+- This MoU establishes a framework for cooperation and information sharing between the Parties.
 It sets out the broad principles of collaboration and the legal framework governing the sharing of relevant information and intelligence between the parties.
 The shared aims of this MoU are to enable closer working between the Parties, including the exchange of appropriate information, to assist them in discharging their regulatory functions. - 2.
-This MoU is a statement of intent that does not give rise to legally binding obligations on the part of either the JDPA or the IOMIC.
-This MoU does not modify or supersede any laws or regulatory requirements in force in, or applying in, Jersey or the Isle of Man.
+This MoU is a statement of intent that does not give rise to legally binding obligations on the part of either the JDPA or the GRA.
+The Parties confirm that nothing in this MoU should be interpreted as imposing a requirement on the Parties to co-operate with each other.
+In particular, there is no obligation to co-operate in circumstances which would breach their legal responsibilities.
+This MoU does not modify or supersede any laws or regulatory requirements in force in, or applying in, Jersey and/or Gibraltar, respectively.
 This MoU does not affect any arrangements under other MoUs. - 3.
-The Parties acknowledge that they may only provide information under this MoU if permitted or not prevented under applicable laws, regulations and/or requirements. - 4.
-The Parties have determined that they do not exchange enough personal data to warrant entering into a separate data sharing agreement, but this will be kept under review.
+The Parties acknowledge that they have similar functions and duties for the protection of Personal Data in their respective jurisdictions. - 4.
+The Parties acknowledge that they may only provide information under this MoU if permitted or not prevented under applicable laws, regulations, and/or requirements.
+Whilst this MoU sets out the legal framework for information sharing, it is for each Party to determine for themselves that any proposed disclosure is compliant with the law applicable to them. - The Parties have determined that they do not exchange enough Personal Data to warrant entering into a separate data sharing agreement, but this will be kept under review.